Rewind Forward

-Rewind Forward is the fourth EP by English singer-songwriter Ringo Starr, released on CD, cassette, 10" vinyl and digital platforms on 13 October 2023.
+Rewind Forward is the fourth extended play (EP) by English singer-songwriter Ringo Starr, released on CD, cassette, 10" vinyl and digital platforms on 13 October 2023.
 It includes the song "Feeling the Sunlight", written by Paul McCartney.

 Composition

 Starr wrote the EP's title track with engineer and frequent co-writer Bruce Sugar, and stated: "We've been writing a song now for every EP."
 The opening track on the EP, "Shadows on the Wall", was written by Steve Lukather and Joseph Williams, members of Starr's All-Starr Band and members of the rock band Toto.
 Paul McCartney, formerly a member of the Beatles alongside Starr, wrote the track "Feeling the Sunlight".
 The final track on the EP, "Miss Jean", was written by former Tom Petty and the Heartbreakers members Benmont Tench and Mike Campbell, along with Ian Hunter.

 Regarding the EP's title, Starr stated:

 "Rewind Forward was something I said out of the blue — it's just one of those lines like "A Hard Day's Night".
 It just came to me.
 But it doesn't really make sense.
 I was trying to explain it to myself and the best I can tell you about what it means is: Sometimes when you want to go forward you have to go back first.